How To Play Jazz On The Hammond (and Why!)

 Organ is very easy to overplay (look at Joey D – see how easy it is?)
 The trick is to play very little RH, just short comps and small fills, either single notes or moving chord lines, but very seldom with more than 3 notes, and frequently only 3rd and 7th.
 Space is your friend.
 Do not be sparing with space, there is seldom a time when playing less isn’t really playing more.
 Until you have it habituated, the focus is on the bass line.
 You’re not a piano player anymore.
 You’re not even an organ player.
 You’re a bass player who comps until it’s your turn to solo – and then you’re a bass player who solos AND comps (and that’s why you need your feet – you’re usually busier than a one-armed paperhanger!

-Practice playing JUST bass no right hand.
-AS a synthesist, when I play a sampled, ROMpler-type instrument (Triton, OASYS, etc.), one of the keys to successfully sounding like the horn you’re imitating is to think like the instrument you’re emulating, not like the one you’re playing.
+Practice playing JUST bass, no right hand.
+As a synthesist, when I play a sampled, ROMpler-type instrument (Triton, OASYS, etc.), one of the keys to successfully sounding like the horn you’re imitating is to think like the instrument you’re emulating, not like the one you’re playing.
 So play BASS on the bottom manual, and think as much lke a bass player as you can.
 Look at the Jazz Arranging class on Gary Garritan’s website here.
 It’s free, quite well-written by bassist Chuck Israels – with audio-visual examples, and goes in depth about how to construct a good bass line.
-He’s talking acoustic bass, but the principals are identical – the difference is simply fingering constraints change the actual note selection.
+He’s talking acoustic bass, but the principals are identical.

 Sing bass lines to yourself (silently, unless you’re alone – people WILL look at you funny if you’re going “bum, bum.
 Bum bumbubabum, bum…” And don’t be afraid to ‘steal’ bass lines from other organists – just be sure they’re good ones!
 Another key: always practice like you mean it.
 Every note you play is music, even if no one else hears.
 If you allow practicing scales to become purely mechanical, your scalar runs will sound mechanical – but if you play each note as if it were part of a melodic run, you can give it character as well – play a C scale – first set as a standard classical scale, then think of it as a blues riff, then a jazz riff, then a montuno – there are dozens of ways to play the same scale, if you focus on the musicality as well as the execution.